 Where it makes up for it slightly is in its ‘fire’, which is a measure of how a diamond reflects and disperses coloured light, but if you’re looking for the sparkliest, blingiest stone out there then the cushion probably isn’t the one for you.

-The images on the right show the difference in size between a one carat round brilliant diamond and a one carat cushion cut stone – the cushion cut does definitely appear slightly smaller.
+The images below show the difference in size between a one carat round brilliant diamond and a one carat cushion cut stone – the cushion cut does definitely appear slightly smaller.

 Due to the variation in shape, cushion cut diamonds are a bit more difficult to buy than some of the other, more common diamond shapes.